 Initial data come from Origin-Destination surveys (from 2009 to 2019).
 Once transformed, these data have been used to estimate the ambient population in every district at exact hours (04.00, 05.00 etc.) during a typical weekday (Monday-Friday).

 Number and proportion of ambient population aggregated by district and hour are estimation : they are subject to statistical margins of error.

 58 city regions (spread over 5 countries) are included in the actual version of the Mobiliscope (v4.2).
 To choose the city region you want to observe, please selection the city region in the drop-down menu or use the magnify tool from a search by name.

 In the left-hand menu, you can choose indicator (classified into broad families such as demographic or social profile) and its map representation - eitheir as aof the total population, or number or flows.

 To get informations about indicators, click button on the right side.

 The Mobiliscope is designed to help public and municipal actors who want to know how their whole city region (or only one specified district) changes around the clock.
-The Mobiliscope is thus a open and free alternative to paid and proprietary services that are currently developing about the quantification of the present population over time.
+The Mobiliscope is thus a open and free alternative to paid and proprietary services that are currently developing about the quantification of the ambient population over time.

-Quantifying and qualifying the present population present is a major issue for the public action.
+Quantifying and qualifying the ambient population is a major issue for the public action.
 This can be helpful to set up services in the right place and plan their opening hours to make them accessible at the right time.
 These issues echo the time policies that a number of local actors are seeking to put in place.

 As a spatial-temporal projection of the constraints affecting unequally people's timetable and locations, the Mobiliscope helps for measuring the inequalities that weigh on people's everyday geography, but also for monitoring the effectiveness of public policies working for a more inclusive city.